paralax/flutter_go/README.md

 - The package doesn't contain code which gomobile cannot process

 We suggest to keep this module minimal.
-You could include other Go modules or doing some initailization in the Bootstrap function.
+You could include other Go modules or doing some initialization in the Bootstrap function.

 Your business logic should be exposed through the rpc package.